camronh/Lottery-Tutorial/README.md

 }
 ```

-Before we decentralize our lottery, lets mock the random number generation so that we can test the contracts functionality.
-We will be
-decentralizing this function in Part 2 of this tutorial by using the API3 QRNG.

 #### 8. Create read only function

+This function will return the list of addresses that chose the given number for the given week.

 ```Solidity
 function getEntriesForNumber(uint256 _number, uint256 _week) public view returns (address[] memory) {
     return tickets[_week][_number];
 }
 ```

-This function will return the list of addresses that chose the given number for the given week.

 ### Testing the contract